OpenSSL Troubleshooting: Resolving the unable to get local issuer certificate

 $port = 465;

-// CA file path
+// Choose the correct CA certificate file path for your ServBay version

 $caCertFile = '/Applications/ServBay/package/common/openssl/3.2/cacert.pem';